 Fiction & Non-Fiction

 I finally got to the point where I realized I need two different CVs: one for my writing and one for my academic work.
-Probably I should have one for my work as a Lutheran minister as well!
 Here you’ll find my writing CV, including my published fiction and non-fiction works, and my writing grants.
 You can find my academic CV here!

 (2021) Pairings: The Bible and Booze.
 Novalis Press.
 Editor Simon Appolloni. (literary non-fiction)

-(février 2022) Harmonies du boire. Éditions novalis. Éditeur Jonathan Guilbault. (translation of Pairings).
+(février 2022) Ap0calypse et gin-tonic. Éditions novalis. Éditeur Jonathan Guilbault.
+Trans.
+Sabrina di Matteo (translation of Pairings).

 (2021) Canada Council Research and Creation Grant (linguistic minorities) for novel “The Clergy House of Rest.”